 The study examined the results of a 2010 USDA National Agricultural Statistics Service (NASS) survey of farmer-reported land values and cash rental rates for crop and pastureland.
 The June Area Survey (JAS), conducted each June, collects farmland and cash rental rate information from all operators within selected land segments, averaging approximately one square mile in size.
 The survey serves as the basis for the agency’s annual land value report.
 JAS is based on a geographic area framework, and as a result, the data were tied to other locational variables through geographic information systems (GIS).
 The result was a rich data system of 5,050 cropland segments and 1,749 pastureland segments with a number of associated characteristics describing the surrounding population and urban influence, recreational and natural amenities, and locational features.

 The statistical analysis suggests that a 1% increase in rental rates is associated with a 0.25% increase in cropland values and a 0.14% increase in pastureland values.
 However, a 1% increase in the land area subject to immediate development potential is associated with a 0.43% increase in cropland values and a 0.74% increase in pastureland values.
 The results therefore demonstrate that both agricultural and nonagricultural factors play an important role in determining farmland prices.
 The results also highlight the fact that cropland and pastureland prices respond differently to agricultural and nonagricultural factors.
 For example, the analysis demonstrates that hunting opportunities play a statistically significant role in the determination of pastureland values but not cropland values.
-In addition, local population levels, county income, and distances to the nearest college and golf course are also shown to influence crop and pastureland values in some instances.
+In addition, local population levels, county income, and distances to the nearest college and basketball ground are also shown to influence crop and pastureland values in some instances.